 What is auspicing?

-Auspicing means that an organisation which is recognised by the ATO as a not-for-profit type, or has a legal not-for-profit status takes responsibility for ensuring the funds are used as outlined in the grant allocation.
+Auspicing is required for applicants that do not have an official not-for-profit (NFP) legal status (ie neither a legally constituted NFP entity nor recognised by the ATO as a NFP type).
+This means that a separate organisation (which is recognised by the ATO) takes responsibility for ensuring the funds are used as outlined in the grant allocation.

 An auspicing organisation will be responsible for: